MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ### Examples

-The following are the TeamsJS v2 SDK JSON responses for Get user context API based on meeting type, user type and call type:
+The following are the TeamsJS v2 responses for Get user context API based on meeting type, user type, and call type:

 1. Meeting type